sgong-pdftron/stranger-docs/android/run-sample.md

 <img src="./img/complete_reader_app.png" width="250">

-This app can be downloaded from `GITHUB-LINK-GOES-HERE`.
+This app can be downloaded from `GITHUB-CLONE-LINK-GOES-HERE`.

 This app contains two main Activities, Simple Reader and Complete Reader.